-into a new era, Johney's attraction to SRNL runs deeper than having a chance to be laboratory director.
-"My connection to this region and my belief critical to national security and energy resilience make this opportunity deeply meaningful," said Johney.
+Though he is excited to lead SRNL into a new era, Johney's attraction to SRNL runs deeper than having a chance to be laboratory director.
+"My connection to this region and my belief in SRNL's potential to lead in areas critical to national security and energy resilience make this opportunity deeply meaningful," said Johney.
 He grew up in Memphis, Tennessee and Baton Rouge, Louisiana and he's a proud graduate of Georgia Tech, one of SRNL's university partners.
 His return to the Southeast is a homecoming for him and his wife, and he is eager to leverage his experience to drive innovation in a region he knows and loves.